Ficool

 "Do you feel that?"
 I whispered.

 The air shifted.
-My reflection flickered in the surface of a dark pool beside the path, the water unnaturally still.
+My reflection flickered in the surface of a dark pool beside the path, unnaturally still.
 I knelt, drawn by instinct rather than choice.

 The girl staring back at me blinked.